-Precautions for safe handling Safe handling Containers, even those that have been emptied, may contain explosive vapours.
+Precautions for safe handling ▶ Containers, even those that have been emptied, may contain explosive vapours.
 Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
 Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
+Safe handling Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
-Other information Store in original containers in approved flame-proof area.
-No smoking, naked lights, heat or ignition sources.
-DO NOT store in pits, depression, basement or areas where vapours may be trapped.
-Keep containers securely sealed.
+Store in original containers in approved flame-proof area.
+No smoking, naked lights, heat or ignition sources Other information ▶ DO NOT store in pits, depression, basement or areas where vapours may be trapped Keep containers securely sealed.

-Conditions for safe storage, including any incompatibilities

-Suitable container Glass container is suitable for laboratory quantities Packing as supplied by manufacturer.
+Conditions for safe storage, in cluding any incompatibilities Suitable container Glass container is suitable for laboratory quantities Packing as supplied by manufacturer.
 Plastic containers may only be used if approved for flammable liquid.
 Check that containers are clearly labelled and free from leaks.
-For low viscosity materials (i) : Drums and jerry cans must be of the non-removable head type. (ii) : Where a can is to be used as an inner package, the can must have a screwed enclosure.
+For low viscosity materials (i): Drums and jerry cans must be of the non-removable head type. (ii): Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
 C) For manufactured product having a viscosity of at least 250 cSt.
-Storage incompatibility Acetonitrile forms cyanide gas on contact with steam reacts violently with oxidisers such as chlorine, bromine, fluorine; with chlorosulfonic acid, oleum or sulfuric acid is incompatible with water (especially if acid or alkaline), acids, caustics, nitrating agents, indium, nitrogen tetroxide , sulfur trioxide, iron(III) salts of perchlorate, nitrogen fluoride compounds attacks most rubber and plastics Contact with acids produces toxic fumes Nitriles may polymerise in the presence of metals and some metal compounds.
-They are incompatible with acids; mixing nitriles with strong oxidising acids can lead to extremely violent reactions.
-Nitriles are generally incompatible with other oxidising agents such as peroxides and epoxides.
-The covalent cyano group is endothermic and many organic nitriles are reactive under certain conditions; N-cyano derivatives are reactive or unstable.
-The majority of endothermic compounds are thermodynamically unstable and may decompose explosively under various circumstances of initiation.
-Many but not all endothermic compounds have been involved in decompositions, reactions and explosions and, in general, compounds with significantly positive values of standard heats of formation, may be considered suspect on stability grounds.
-BRETHERICK L: Handbook of Reactive Chemical Hazards WARNINC: May decompose violently or explosively on contact with other substances.
-The majority of endothermic compounds are thermodynamically unstable and may decompose explosively under various circumstances of initiation.
-The majority of endothermic compounds have been involved in decompositions, reactions and explosions and, in general, compounds with significantly positive values of standard heats of formation, may be considered suspect on stability grounds.
-BRETHERICK L: Handbook of Reactive Chemical Hazards WARNINC: May decompos
+Acetonitrile forms cyanide gas on contact with steam reacts violently with oxidisers such as chlorine, bromine, fluorine; with chlorosulfonic acid, oleum or sulfuric acid

+- is incompatible with water (especially if acid or alkaline), acids, caustics, nitrating agents, indium, nitrogen tetroxide, sulfur trioxide, iron(III) salts of perchlorate, nitrogen fluoride compounds - attacks most rubber and plastics - may accumulate electrical charges, causing ignition of vapours - Contact with acids produces toxic fumes - ▶ Nitriles may polymerise in the presence of metals and some metal compounds. - They are incompatible with acids; mixing nitriles with strong oxidising acids can lead to extremely violent reactions. - Nitriles are generally incompatible with other oxidising agents such as peroxides and epoxides. - The combination of bases and nitriles can produce hydrogen cyanide. - The covalent cyano group is endothermic and many organic nitriles are reactive under certain conditions; N-cyano derivatives are reactive or unstable.
+The majority of endothermic compounds are thermodynamically unstable and may decompose explosively under various circumstances of - initiation. - Many but not all endothermic compounds have been involved in decompositions, reactions and explosions and, in general, compounds with significantly positive values of standard heats of formation, may be considered suspect on stability grounds.

+BRETHERICK L.: Handbook of Reactive Chemical Hazards

+May decompose violently or explosively on contact with other substances.

+- This substance, or one of its components, is one of the relatively few compounds which are described as "endothermic" i.e. heat is absorbed into the compound, rather than released from it, during its formation. - Fig. The majority of endothermic compounds are thermodynamically unstable and may decompose explosively under various circumstances of initiation. - Many but not all endothermic compounds have been involved in decompositions, reactions and explosions and, in general, compounds with significantly positive values of standard heats of formation, may be considered suspect on stability grounds. - Avoid reaction with oxidising agents